 Being part of the communities in which we work is one way that we strive to build better communities and support future growth.
-Hawkins gives grassroots support through employee-led initiatives, often taking the form of regional based ‘support-a-thons’ for National Cause days.
-We also proudly sponsor the Canterbury metro club rugby competition, the annual Auckland Arts Festivaland the Auckland Youth Employer Pledge and #BuildAKL to get more young talent into work and career pathways.
+Hawkins gives grassroots support through employee-led initiatives, often taking the form of regional based ‘support-a-thons’ for national cause days.
+We also proudly support the Auckland Youth Employer Pledge and #BuildAKL to get more young talent into work and career pathways.

-Hawkins also support a number of organisations and initiatives that inspire leadership, and forward thinking, challenging the way things are done today, promoting new and enterprising ideas that will propel our company and industry forward.
-We partner with the Future Leaders Programme and are a gold sponsor for Site Safe’s Health & Safety annual awards, a family sponsor of the New Zealand Property Council, a sponsor of NZCID’s annual conference and part of the Wellington Business Awards
+Hawkins also supports a number of organisations and initiatives that inspire leadership, and forward thinking, challenging the way things are done today, promoting new and enterprising ideas that will propel our company and industry forward.
+We are sponsors of the Property Council New Zealand, Keystone Trust and Mates in Construction.

 Following the devastating Canterbury earthquakes, the Māori community saw the opportunity to rekindle Māori trades training in Ōtautahi, and so He Toki was born.
-Hawkins are extremely proud to partner in He Toki, as well as other initiatives around New Zealand that have grown out of He Toki’s regeneration, including Māori and Pasifika Trades Training in Auckland, as well as the Waikato and Wellington Wintec trades training programmes.
+Hawkins is extremely proud to partner in He Toki, as well as other initiatives around New Zealand that have grown out of He Toki’s regeneration, including Māori and Pasifika Trades Training in Auckland, as well as initiatives in Waikato and Wellington.